Annytomica/memory_game/README.md

 # Animal Memory Game

-A javascript memory game where you remember the animal card locations and match it to your active card.
+A JavaScript memory game where you remember the location of animal cards and match them to your active card.

 The live game can be found [here](https://annytomica.github.io/memory_game/)

 ## Features